ASSOCIATE IN APPLIED SCIENCE DEGREE IN EARLY CHILDHOOD EDUCATION

 Technical Standards of the Profession

-Observation: Students must have sufficient sensory capacity to observe and participate in the classroom, laboratory and all practicum settings.
+Observation: Students must have sufficient sensory capacity to observe and participate in the classroom, laboratory and all fieldwork expected in an early childhood classroom settings.
 Functional vision, hearing, olfactory and tactile sensation must be adequate to accurately observe or assess children's growth, development and learning / classroom environments.

 Motor: Students must have sufficient motor function to participate in basic caregiving procedures and to provide effective, quality care to children.
 Motor function includes both gross and fine motor skills, strength and coordination, physical stamina, and should be sufficient to allow the student to endure long periods of sitting, standing, walking, bending, lifting, twisting, and crouching and moving about in classroom environments.